On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Introduction

 \section{Introduction}

-Predicting 3D structures from 2D images is a fundamental task in computer vision.
-The problem, however, becomes ill-posed when the setting is constrained by single-view (\ie monocular) estimation and unknown camera parameters.
-In this paper, we consider this setting within the task of monocular 3D human pose estimation (HPE), where the goal is to estimate 3D human skeletal joints from a single 2D image.
+In this work, we focus on monocular 3D human pose estimation (HPE), where the goal is to estimate 3D human skeletal joints from a single 2D image.
+This problem is inherently ill-posed due to the ambiguity introduced by single-view (\ie monocular) observations.

 While there exist methods that solve this task in an end-to-end manner, a common approach is two-stage: 1) detect 2D keypoints from the input image, \eg by using a pre-trained detector such as HRNet~\cite{cheng20_hrnet}, and 2) lift the detected 2D keypoints to 3D by means of another trained model.
-A geometrically consistent 2D$\rightarrow$3D lifting model must respect rotation-equivariance, \ie as the input 2D keypoints rotate in-plane, the output 3D pose must rotate accordingly about the optical axis.
-Lifting models, however, typically do not exhibit this property, since it is insufficiently represented in the data they were trained on and their design does not account for it.
-We conjecture that incorporating the inductive bias of in-plane rotation equivariance into a lifting model without constraining the model parameter space should lead to a simpler learning process compared to one where equivariance is incorporated by design.
+A geometrically consistent 2D-to-3D lifting model must respect rotation equivariance, \ie as the input 2D keypoints rotate in-plane (about the image centre), the output 3D pose must rotate accordingly about the optical axis.
+Lifting models, however, typically do not exhibit this property, since it is insufficiently represented in the data they were trained on, and their design does not account for it; see the predictions of such a model without equivariance in~Figure~\ref{fig:teaser}.

-Therefore, we employ the common human pose estimation datasets Human3.6M~\cite{ionescu_h36m} and MPII-INF-3DHP~\cite{dushyant_3dhp}, as well as SportsCap~\cite{chen_sportscap}, and investigate the \textit{role of rotation equivariance} for the task of monocular 2D$\rightarrow$3D lifting in the human pose estimation pipeline.
+To address this, we investigate whether rotation equivariance should be enforced by architectural design or can be learned effectively by data augmentation.
+We evaluate these approaches on the common human pose estimation benchmarks Human3.6M~\cite{ionescu_h36m} and MPII-INF-3DHP~\cite{dushyant_3dhp}, as well as EMDB~\cite{kaufmann_emdb} and SportsCap~\cite{chen_sportscap}.

-The scope of our work and the assumptions we make are thus as follows: \textbf{(i)} the input is a single 2D image, \ie a single frame; \textbf{(ii)} the 2D keypoints are detected by a common off-the-shelf keypoint detector, \ie equivariance is only investigated in lifting models; \textbf{(iii)} no additional features are provided in the input to the lifting model, besides 2D keypoints.
+The scope of our work and the assumptions we make are thus as follows: (i) the input is a single 2D image, \ie a single frame; (ii) the 2D keypoints are detected by an off-the-shelf keypoint detector, \ie equivariance is only investigated in lifting models; (iii) no additional features are provided in the input to the lifting model, besides 2D keypoints.